antil697/docker-swarm/README.md

 While Docker Swarm already provides load balancing and connects to the right service, the IP is independent from the node.
 This serves as ingress point to the cluster.

 <h4>Zigbee2MQTT</h4>
 This provides the bridge of my Ikea and other Zigbee devices to the message bus for further processing and automation.
 It runs oof a CC2531 controller attached to Node1.
 I need to order a backup CC2531 but had not much luck lately as my orders got cancelled.
 For now, since I Docker Swarm does not support device mounts, I am stuck with this beeing at the physical node.
-There is a workaround but I have had no time to implement it yet.
-For now it has to stay on the node where teh CC2531 usb stick resides.<br/>
+I am running the CC2531 coordinator on a Pi Zero W and use ser2net to connect it to the container.<br/>
 However, here are some ideas to investigate:<br/>
 In order to have redundant CC2531 coordinators (when only one is allowed on the network), it seems that using <a href="https://github.com/mvp/uhubctl">uhubctl</a> would allow the control of power to USB ports.
 By using NodeRed to monitor the message bus where the zigbee2mqtt container is running it can turn on/off the respective USB port and activate the device.
-Using the ser2net - serial to network proxy in combination with traefik smart routing may allow me to connect the service on any node to any active coordinator.
+I need to investigate the use of smart routing with Traefik to connect it to a specific device and build redudancy.
+Work in progress.